veit30/mind-games/README.md

 |Task Switching|Brain|Given are 2 Number and letter pairs with tasks that fade away after time.
 Fulfill the rask for each field right every time.|❌|
 |Numeric Estimation|Math|Estimate the equation to different numbers or values.|❌|
 |Cube folding|Brain|Picking the right cube to an unfolded cube or pick the right unfold to a folded cube.|❌|

+✔️ Done | 🚧 Work in progress | ❌ Planned

 *...more planned...*